peranders/ojet-ws/README.md

    * Displaying the Selected Data in an Oracle JET Form

 Part 3: CRUD and Master Detail using Oracle JET
    * Create list of Departments
    * Update and delete Departments
    * Add list of Employees for each department with Edit functionality

 Part 4: Optional
-   * Pop up edit windows
+   * Experient with other JET Components.

 ## Part 1: Set Up the Environment